Russian money in London

-Russian money in London is the flow of capital from Russia to the United Kingdom since the dissolution of the Soviet Union which has had a noticeable impact on the London economy.
-Colloquially the impact of the capital flow is referred to as "Londongrad" and "Moscow-on-Thames".
+Russian money in London refers to the flow of capital from Russia to the United Kingdom following the dissolution of the Soviet Union, a movement that has had a marked impact on the London economy.
+Colloquially, this phenomenon is known as "Londongrad" or "Moscow-on-Thames".

 History

-Russian money has been prevalent in London since the dissolution of the Soviet Union in 1991, following which many Russian oligarchs sought to invest their wealth in other countries.
-British Government policy encouraged the flow of foreign capital into the United Kingdom, for example through the foreign investor visa routes, introduced during John Major's premiership in 1994, one-fifth of whose recipients since 2008 are Russian citizens.
-Additional funds flow to British overseas territories, commonly used as tax havens, such as the Cayman Islands and British Virgin Islands.
-The concept is commonly associated with the terms "Londongrad" and "Moscow-on-Thames".
+Russian capital has been a significant presence in London since the dissolution of the Soviet Union in 1991, after which many Russian oligarchs sought to invest their wealth abroad.
+British government policy encouraged the inflow of foreign capital, notably through the foreign investor visa route introduced under John Major's premiership in 1994; since 2008, approximately one-fifth of the recipients of such visas have been Russian citizens.
+Additional funds are channelled to British overseas territories that are commonly used as tax havens, such as the Cayman Islands and the British Virgin Islands.
+The influx of Russian money is widely referred to as "Londongrad" or "Moscow-on-Thames".

-Over £27bn is invested by Russian citizens in the United Kingdom.
-Amongst the investments are Premier League football clubs, Scottish country estates, and the Evening Standard.
-Tate art institution was supported by Viktor Vekselberg and Peter Aven.
-Alexander Mamut invested £100m to Waterstones bookstore chain after acquiring it in 2011 for £53m.
-According to its managing director James Daunt, the intervention saved Waterstones, which managed to make its first annual profit since 2008 in 2016.
-He later remarked that continued Russian ownership would've been "catastrophic" for the chain in 2022.
+Over £27 billion has been invested by Russian citizens in the United Kingdom.
+Among the assets acquired are Premier League football clubs, Scottish country estates, and the Evening Standard.
+The Tate galleries were supported by Viktor Vekselberg and Peter Aven.
+Alexander Mamut invested £100 million in the Waterstones bookshop chain, having acquired it in 2011 for £53 million.
+According to its managing director, James Daunt, Mamut's intervention rescued the business, which recorded its first annual profit since 2008 in 2016.
+Daunt later remarked that continued Russian ownership would have been "catastrophic" for the chain in 2022.

-According to Transparency International, at least £1.5bn is invested into UK property by Russians "accused of financial crime or with links to the Kremlin".
-In 2018, following the poisoning of Sergei and Yulia Skripal, a report titled "Moscow's Gold: Russian Corruption in the UK" was published by the Foreign Affairs Committee.
-In 2020, the Intelligence and Security Committee said that the influence of Russian business was so deeply embedded in the British financial system that it "cannot be untangled".
+According to Transparency International, at least £1.5 billion has been invested in UK property by Russians "accused of financial crime or with links to the Kremlin".
+In 2018, following the poisoning of Sergei and Yulia Skripal, the Foreign Affairs Committee published a report entitled "Moscow's Gold: Russian Corruption in the UK".
+In 2020, the Intelligence and Security Committee observed that the influence of Russian business was so deeply embedded in the British financial system that it "cannot be untangled".

-Following the 2022 Russian invasion of Ukraine there was a political desire to take action against UK-based oligarchs.
-Unexplained wealth orders are expected to be better enforced and foreign investor routes scrapped.
-The Economic Crime Bill was also revived and it includes a register to improve transparency of ultimate land ownership, currently obscured through the use of shell companies.
-Reuters reported that some Russian citizens have been making ownership changes and consulting lawyers to shield their assets.
+Following the 2022 Russian invasion of Ukraine, a political consensus emerged in the United Kingdom in favour of taking action against Russian oligarchs.
+Unexplained wealth orders were expected to be more rigorously enforced, and the foreign investor visa route was to be abolished.
+The Economic Crime Bill, which had previously stalled, was revived; it included a register designed to improve the transparency of ultimate land ownership, which at the time was frequently obscured through the use of shell companies.
+Reuters reported that some Russian citizens had begun restructuring ownership and consulting lawyers in order to shield their assets.